baptiste/headr/README.md

 This file can contain more information than needed, and is common to all versions of the manuscript, regardless of the publisher's template.
-From these data, we will populate the TeX macros relevant to a given TeX template as needed.
+From these data, we will populate the TeX macros relevant to a given LaTeX template as needed.

 Below's a partial example to illustrate the process.